 Andreas has helped out as guest principal cellist in various orchestras and has been performing concerts at international music festivals.
 He has worked with musicians such as Patricia Kopatchinskaja, Peter Hörr, Natalie Chee, Keisuke Okasaki, Anna Reszniak and many others.
 Furthermore, Andreas has been involved in various CD productions and recordings for radio.
 He successfully appeared as soloist in the first public performance of the concerto for Cello, Guitar and Orchestra by Swiss composer Jost Meier in Switzerland.
 This concert was recorded and broadcast by Swiss national radio DRS2.

 Andreas has various other interests.
-Simultaneously to his musical engagement he has studied business and media at the University of Bern and obtained his Master’s degree in 2005.
-Besides that he is seriously interested in film making and film directing and has received training at the New York Film Academy since.
-His short film “The Laws of Attraction” (2015) has won several prizes and was accepted for competition at international film festivals.
+Simultaneously to his musical engagement he pursued studies at the university of Bern and obtained a Master’s degree in business and media.
+He received training at the New York Film Academy and is also a film director, cinematographer and editor.
+His short film comedy “The Laws of Attraction” (2015) has won several prizes and was accepted for competition at international film festivals.
 More information at www.andecillofilm.com.